willj-dev/willj-dev.github.io/content/pages/millennial-utopia/implementation-ideas.rst

 kPUE128:Ums=1.64531091023z

-Multiplying Unix millis by this number will give the current “PUE128 time”.
+Multiplying Unix millis by this number will give the current "PUE128 time".
 Coincidentally, this happens to be on the same order as Avogadro’s number, but I’m pretty sure that’s just a fluke.

-This defines a universal timeline suitable for computers, but doesn’t really satisfy important “real-life” needs that humans are accustomed to.
+This defines a universal timeline suitable for computers, but doesn’t really satisfy important "real-life" needs that humans are accustomed to.
 We will need two more time-shaped systems: a solar calendar tied to orbital reference points (such as the two polar solstices each year), which is divided into 12 months, where each month is made of 4 weeks of 7 days.
 Unfortunately, Earth doesn’t rotate a whole number of times around its own axis in each orbit; if each day is 24 hours, this means that we will need to

-Define one day as the amount of time it takes the earth to move through an orbit according to some published source.
+- Define one day as the amount of time it takes the earth to move through an orbit according to some published source.

-Then one year is 360 days, with 12 months of 30 days.
+- Then one year is 360 days, with 12 months of 30 days.
 Divide each day evenly into 24h*60m*60s.

-How long is that second compared to Gregorian?
+- How long is that second compared to Gregorian?
 A bit larger, by about 3/20 of a contemporary second.
 So, doable.

-This is enough to construct a universal timeline tied to a specific reference event and scale.
+- This is enough to construct a universal timeline tied to a specific reference event and scale.